 But beware: talking about something that involuntarily mutes you requires special facilitation.

-By definition, couples therapists get little opportunity to practice such skills on anyone: for practical reasons, many such guys don’t show up in the first place.
-And it’s an ethics issue as well as a chicken-or-the-egg issue to whether they even should or can practice on guys who are being dragged into couples counseling involuntarily or under duress, as that non-consent alone could be the cause.
+By definition, couples therapists get little opportunity to practice such skills on anyone: many guys like you don’t show up in the first place, plus(!) it’s an ethics issue as well as a chicken-or-the-egg issue to whether they even should or can.
+How would they get any practice on guy who are being dragged into couples counseling involuntarily, under duress, and against his own will/instincts?

 2) Can couples counseling make things worse if I can't talk about feelings without shutting down?